stanley0010/stanley0010/README.md

 ## 📌 A few quick facts

-- 📗 Want to pursuit a career in Cybersecurity and AML-related domains
+- 📗 Aspired to be a cybersecurity engineer devoted to protect clients/company's assets.
+Studying for OSCP now
-- 🧑‍💻 Participated in industry-standard projects development as a freelacer.
+- 🧑‍💻 Participated in industry-standard projects development as a frontend development freelacer.
 - 💙 Passionate about social innovation with technology!
   <br>\(check out my projects below!\)
-- 🌸 Love working with people and meeting new friends from different cultures
+- 🌸 Passionate to work in a team and strong in communication.
+MBTI: ENFP

 <br>

 ## 💫 Skills

-These are some full-stack web/app development skills.
-I am currently seeking to develop a career in Cybersecurity, which will be mentioned in the next section.
+**Cybersecurity**
+- Practiced pentesting skills such as reconnaissance, scanning and gaining access via vulnerabilities with Metasploit, nmap; exploited a WordPress vulnerability with reverse shell
+- Fundamental knowledge – forensics, networking, Linux system on OverTheWire and PicoCTF

 **Frontend & Backend**
 <div style="white-space:nowrap;">